zaoyang/30-days-of-web-development/day-11/day-11.cq.md

 ![](public/assets/google.png)

-In the next article, we'll look at a concept in CSS called **Selector Specificity** - say that 3 times fast 😬.
+In the next article, we'll look at a concept in CSS called **Selector Specificity** - say that three times fast 😬.